mliebelt/pgn-viewer/plan.md

   + What else?
 * Let the structure as is, see if configuration for paths is needed (if someone wants to deploy on different paths).

+#### Structure distribution

+* What should be the structure of a distributed application?
+I had problems (first) in using the gruntified application ...
+* Does it make sense to have different ones: small, typical, full?
+* What should be the different parts in it?

+#### Distribution and GitHub

+* What are normal patterns for distributions on GitHub?
+* Which one of them is the right approach for mine?
+* What are the requirements (of myself) according to GitHub and packaging?
+* Is there a way to provide an example web site for showing how the application works in real life (without buying something)?

+#### Provide web site for distribution

+* Design a web site for this project that helps to make marketing.
+* Provide the examples / documentation / ... separated from the development.
+* Ensure that building the distribution also builds the sources of the web site.
+* Use Skeleton for the Look of that web site, but ensure that the files needed for that are separated from the files needed for PgnViewerJS.
+* Start building the documentation as a web site, so it is easier to use it locally and distribute it.

 ## Done and mostly finished